divyashan/learning_to_limit/README.md

 All results will be saved to the ./results directory, under configs corresponding to the experiment parameters.
 Code to reproduce each of the figures in the paper can be found in the ./notebooks folder.

 - Figure 1: 'Performance Curve Plots.ipynb'
-- Figure 2: 'Power Law Results.ipynb'
-- Figure 3: 'Power Law Results.ipynb'
-- Figure 4: 'Power Law Results.ipynb'
+- Table 2: 'Table 2 | Diminishing Returns
+- Figure 2: 'Table 2 + Figure 2 | Diminishing Returns' + todo fill this in
+- Table 3: 'Table 3 | Robustness to AFA Algorithms'
+- Table 4: 'Table 4 | Robustness to Query Size'
-- Figure 5: 'Power Law Results.ipynb'
+- Figure 3A: 'Figure 3A | Per-User Power Law Curve Results'
-- Figure 6: 'Power law Results (per users).ipynb'
+- Figure 3B: '
+- Figure 3C: 'Figure 3C | AFA Burden in Individual Users'